This game has unused animations.

 Mostly bug fixes and added graphical polish.

-Since the 1.20.2 version, attempting to play as either Spade or Torque will result in the game restart, thus, also locking access to Horizon Starport and Warp Sector levels due to fact that the game forces Torque as a playble character on them.
+Since v1.20.2, attempting to play as either Spade or Torque will result in the game restarting, thus also locking access to Horizon Starport and Warp Sector due to the fact that the game forces Torque as a playble character on them.

 Object name: MonitorIcon